On the job

 The Bluewood Ski Patrol doesn’t offer medical certification training courses and requires new trainees to have a current OEC or Washington State Emergency Medical certification prior to joining.

 Patrol members are responsible for keeping their emergency medical certification current and up to date.

 Bluewood Ski Patrol members are required to work a minimum number of duty days each ski season to remain on the patrol.
 In exchange for their services, members receive skiing privileges and other benefits from Bluewood.
 Members also receive the benefit of being part of a dedicated team, the first chair lift ride in the morning and last run of the day.

-Individuals looking for additional information about joining the Bluewood Ski Patrol are encouraged to contact and meet with patrollers on the mountain during normal operating hours.
+Individuals looking for more information about joining Bluewood Ski Patrol are encouraged to contact and meet with patrollers on the mountain during normal operating hours.

 Feeling generous?
 The Bluewood Ski Patrol Association is a non-profit 501c3 and accepts donations to help with the various upgrades for the team.